garislangit/hestiacp-nodejs/README.md

 Install NVM see [https://nvm.sh]

-# Installations
+# Installation

 Do the following steps in order to work :
 1) Clone this repository
 2) Copy those files (except app.js) to the directory /usr/local/hestia/data/templates/web/nginx/
+3) Give permission to shell script, chmod +x /usr/local/hestia/data/templates/web/nginx/nodejs3000.sh
-3) Open your hestiacp control panel, edit the website configuration setting that you are going to use as nodejs hosting, and choose NodeJs3000 for Proxy Template field
+4) Open your hestiacp control panel, edit the web domain setting , and choose NodeJs3000 for Proxy Template field
-4) upload app.js file to the directory /home/admin/web/your-website-address/nodeapp
+5) upload app.js file to the directory /home/admin/web/your-website-address/nodeapp
-5) Open your website address, you should see the output from your node js application otherwise check the log files .
+6) Open your website address, you should see the output from your node js application otherwise check the log files .
 Make sure node service is listening on port 3000 (check via command netstat -nlp | grep 3000 )

 # Example Testing script (app.js)
 <code>